smokeninja77/unillax/README.md

 # Unillax
-__Unillax__ is a JavaScript library for websites that adds universal parallax effects to any element. __Unillax__ is able to handle background and foreground effects with any standard HTML elements, making it universal and easy to implament for many projets.
+__Unillax__ is a JavaScript library for websites that adds universal parallax effects to any element. __Unillax__ can handle background and foreground effects with any standard HTML elements, making it universal and easy to implement for many projects.